SDP15/goodb0i/android/README.md

 Currently it's ~200 lines, which is fairly acceptable.
 But it could quite easily become overly complicated, which would make it a pain to work with.

+## Testing

+There is currently only a proper test for `ListViewModel`.

+This tests all of the of the functionality of the `ViewModel`.

+Some of the `ViewModels` are so simple that they aren't worth testing (There are a couple without any conditionals to test), however the rest still need testing.

+## Integrated testing

+Every time a commit is made to a branch containing the `.travis.yml` file, an automated build of the Android app will be run, and the unit tests will be run.
+The green tick/red cross showing up beside commits is whether the commit built successfully.

+You can click on these to see the build log.

+##